aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ![Figure: Ansible and CVP](../_media/getting-started/Ansible-and-CVP-httpapi.png)

-## What is Ansible AVD (Ansible collection for Arista Validated Designs)
+## What is Ansible AVD

+It is an Ansible collection for Arista Validated Designs.

 While Ansible is the automation engine, Ansible AVD is a “collection” added to Ansible.
 It's an open source project hosted on GitHub and maintained by Arista, letting users contribute directly.
 A “collection” is a distribution format for Ansible content that can include roles, modules, and plugins.
 These topics are most likely new to you, but do not worry, they will be described in later sections.
 For now, just remember that a “collection” is a way to easily share and distribute Ansible data.